keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ### Functor laws

 That so many functors appear in the wild is no coincidence.
-Functors as a universal construction have a [formal definition](https://en.m.wikipedia.org/wiki/Functor) within the higher math of [category theory](https://en.m.wikipedia.org/wiki/Category_theory).
-In fact, this definition can be applied to any structures that have the shape of a functor to assert that they behave as functors.
+Functors even have a [formal definition](https://en.m.wikipedia.org/wiki/Functor) within the higher math of [category theory](https://en.m.wikipedia.org/wiki/Category_theory).
+This definition can be applied to any structures that have the shape of a functor to assert that they behave as functors.

 In order to be a functor, a context defining a `map()` function must satisfy two laws: